Rishabh8210/MakeReactEasy/Learning React Day 1/Assignment 1 Theory/Read Notes for Better Understanding copy.md

 Q7.
 What is {} inside React.createElement("", {}, ""); ?

 Ans.
-It is called 'Props', this is the object use to give props to the element.
+It is called 'Props', this is the object use to give props to the element. we can pass any type of key value inside the props for eg. {id:"heading1", hello:"world"} etc... anything which we want to pass we can pass as {key: "value"} pair

 ```javascript
 const heading = React.createElement("h1", {